Johann Wilhelm Meigen: To Burtscheid

-In 1792 Meigen took instruction in drawing.
+In 1792, Meigen took instruction in drawing.
 Then he was offered a teaching position in Burtscheid near Aachen.
 However, he could not leave Solingen because it was occupied by the French army during the Battle of Jemappes.
 Only when the French withdrew after the Battle of Neerwinden was he able to leave for Burtscheid and Aachen, where he then taught as well as collecting assiduously.

-In 1796, Meigen took a job teaching French in Stolberg, 2 hours from Aachen.
+In 1796, Meigen took a job teaching French in Stolberg, two hours from Aachen.
 Here he remained without further change of residence until his death.
 In Stolberg outside of school hours he taught drawing, geography, history and piano.
 He also met a brass-worker named J. A. Peltzer, who was a mathematician and owned a 60-power Tiedemann achromatic telescope.
 Soon Meigen was teaching astronomy as well.

-In 1801 Meigen met the French naturalist Count Lacépède who had come to Stolberg to visit the brass works.
+In 1801, Meigen met the French naturalist Count Lacépède who had come to Stolberg to visit the brass works.
 They talked about natural history and Meigen showed Count Lacépède his drawings of Diptera.
-The following day Meigen was asked to visit Count Lacépède who asked him to join Capt.
+The following day Meigen was asked to visit Count Lacépède, who asked him to join Capt.
 Baudin's voyage around the world as a botanist.
 Meigen declined.

-In 1802 Johann Karl Wilhelm Illiger who must have heard of Meigen from Count Lacépède and was at the baths in Aachen with Johann Centurius Hoffmannsegg invited him to join them.
-Meigen took his drawings along, and made arrangements with Illiger and Hoffmannsegg for future work.
-Illiger had captured a new and unknown Dipteron and showed a pen drawing of it to Meigen, asking him how it should be classified.
-Meigen described it as Loxocera Hoffmannseggi.
+In 1802, Johann Karl Wilhelm Illiger, who must have heard of Meigen from Count Lacépède, and was at the baths in Aachen with Johann Centurius Hoffmannsegg, invited him to join them.
+Meigen took his drawings along and made arrangements with Illiger and Hoffmannsegg for future work.
+Illiger had captured a new and unknown dipteran and showed a pen drawing of it to Meigen, asking him how it should be classified.
+Meigen described it as Loxocera hoffmannseggi.
 Illiger also agreed to proofread Meigen's first work on Diptera which was then published in 1804 by Reichard in Braunschweig.